 A: Yes.
 Augsburg College offers a scholarship to POY students who successfully complete their studies at MCTC.
 You should work closely with your POY Advisor for assistance in the scholarship application process.

 Q: How is it determined who gets accepted into the Power of YOU program?

-A: The program is a need-based program that uses the financial aid process to identify student need.
-We identify and fund students who have a high need first and then continue funding the rest of the students.
-We are committed to funding all applicants based on the money available.
+A: The program is need-based and uses the financial aid process to identify and fund students who have a high need first.
+We are committed to funding all applicants based on available program funding.

 Q: How will students find out if they are accepted into the Power of YOU program?

-A: Students accepted into the Power of YOU program will be notified by mail after the final deadline.
+A: Students accepted into the Power of YOU program will be notified by mail no later than June 30, 2017.

 Q: What additional criteria do students need to meet to remain eligible for the Power of YOU program at Minneapolis Community and Technical College?

 A: In addition to meeting the general MCTC admissions criteria, these are additional Power of YOU program requirements and expectations for continued program eligibility:

 - Attend a Power of YOU induction session where you will register for fall semester 2017 classes.
 Your invitation to the induction session will be included in your letter of acceptance to the POY program.